khulnasoft/AiKit/docs/overview/one_liners/transpile.rst

   library in Jax for extra performance.
 - Take advantage of specific features in other frameworks.
 Ex: Convert Jax code to Tensorflow for deployment.

-Ivy's Transpiler is definitely the tool for the job 🔧
+Aikit's Transpiler is definitely the tool for the job 🔧

-To convert the code, it traces a computational graph using the Tracer and leverages Ivy's frontends and backends to link one framework to another.
-After swapping each function node in the computational graph with their equivalent Ivy frontend functions, the tracer removes all the wrapping in the frontends and replaces them with the native functions of the target framework.
+To convert the code, it traces a computational graph using the Tracer and leverages Aikit's frontends and backends to link one framework to another.
+After swapping each function node in the computational graph with their equivalent Aikit frontend functions, the tracer removes all the wrapping in the frontends and replaces them with the native functions of the target framework.